-- The behavior of other the insoluble elements linked to organo-ferric colloids (AI, Ti, 5 Zr, REEs), as well as As, Cr, Pb and U, follows that of Fe: with the (i) strong decrease in the colloidal fraction across all seasons, which is linked to coagulation and the mechanical removal of these elements in the form of Fe-rich precipitates; the (ii) intense processes of colloidal transformation during the summer and the appearance of a significant fraction of the LMW{<1kDa} forms.
-This estuarine behavior corroborates with the - strong control over the migration of these elements as organo-ferric colloids, which is known for the freshwater settings of the White Sea watershed in general (Pokrovsky and Schott, 2002) and the Severnaya Dvina River in particular (Pokrovsky et al., 2010).
-At the same time, the chemical nature of strong metal chelators, which might serve as transports for bio-available iron in the rivers and estuaries have not yet been identified - 15 (cf., Krachler et al., 2005).
+The behavior of other insoluble elements linked to organoferric colloids (Al, Ti, Zr, REEs, Figs. 10 and 13), as well as As, Cr, Pb and U (Figs. 12 and 13), follows that of Fe with the (i) strong decrease in the colloidal fraction across all seasons, which is linked to coagulation and the mechanical removal of these elements in the form of Fe-rich precipitates; the (ii) intense processes of colloidal transformation during the summer and the appearance of a significant fraction of the LMW<1 kDa forms.
+This estuarine behavior corroborates with the strong control over the migration of these elements as organo-ferric colloids, which is known for the freshwater settings of the White Sea watershed in general (Pokrovsky and Schott, 2002) and the Severnaya Dvina River in particular (Pokrovsky et al., 2010).
+At the same time, the chemical nature of strong metal chelators, including LMW forms, which might serve as transports for bio-available iron in the rivers, estuaries and coastal waters have not yet been identified (cf., Krachler et al., 2005; Boye et al., 2010).

-Divalent metals (Cu, Ni, Mn, Pb) also exhibit a rapid decrease in their colloidal forms in the summer at the very beginning of the mixing zone and much more gradual decrease in the colloidal forms during the winter period.
-The highly dynamic behavior of the colloidal divalent metals (Cd, Co, Cu, Ni, Pb, Zn) during the summer in the Trin-

-- ity River estuary has been reported by Wen et al. (1999).
-The abiotic coagulation of colloids should be similar across the different seasons and thus does not allow explaining the seasonal variation of colloidal fraction.
-In contrast, either photo-induced degradation or respiration by bacterioplankton both being intensified during the ice-free summer period and warmer water temperatures can be invoked to control the - 25 divalent metal speciation in the mixing zone.
+Divalent metals (Cu, Ni, Mn, Pb) also exhibit a rapid decrease in their colloidal forms in the summer at the very beginning of the mixing zone and a much more gradual decrease in the colloidal forms during the winter period (Fig. 11).
+The highly dynamic behavior of the colloidal divalent metals (Cd, Co, Cu, Ni, Pb, Zn) during the summer in the Trinity River estuary has been reported by Wen et al. (1999).
+The abiotic coagulation of colloids should be similar across the different seasons and thus does not allow explaining of the seasonal variation of colloidal fractions.
+In contrast, either photo-induced degradation or respiration by bacterioplankton - both being intensified during the ice-free summer period and warmer water temperatures - can be invoked to control the divalent metal speciation in the mixing zone.
 In addition, the contribution of the LMW phytoplankton exudates to the total dissolved pool of metals can decrease the proportion of the colloidal fraction.
-This decrease is much smaller for Cu relative to Mn, Pb and Ni (Fig. 11), which is consistent with a very strong complexation of this metal by LMW organic ligands of both terrestrial origin (Shank et al., 2004; Krachler et al., 2005)

-and from phytoplankton exometabolism (van der Berg et al., 1987; Muller, 1998; Waeles et al., 2005a; Wen et al., 2011).
-Strong Cu2+ binding to humic complexes across the full range of salinity was also known from dialysis mixing experiments (Hamilton-Taylor et al., 2002).
-In contrast, the similar pattern of % colloids vs salinity for Mn and Ph (Fig. 12) which are two strongly opposing metals in terms of their biological affinity

-5 Pb (Fig. 12), which are two strongly opposing metals in terms of their biological affinity, and the degree of their complexation by DOM (Powell et al., 1996; Kozelka et al., 1997) is not supportive of active biological control of metal complexation due to the LMW phytoplankon exometabolites in the mixing zone.
+This decrease is much smaller for Cu relative to Mn, Pb and Ni (Fig. 11), which is consistent with a very strong complexation of this metal by LMW organic ligands of both terrestrial origin (Shank et al., 2004; Krachler et al., 2005) and from phytoplankton exometabolism (van den Berg et al., 1987; Muller, 1998; Waeles et al., 2005a; Wen et al., 2011).
+Strong $Cu^{2+}$ binding to humic complexes across the full range of salinity is also known from dialysis mixing experiments (Hamilton-Taylor et al., 2002).
+In contrast, the similar pattern of % colloids vs. salinity for Mn and Pb (Fig. 11), which are two strongly opposing metals in terms of their biological affinity and the degree of their complexation by DOM (Powell et al., 1996; Kozelka et al., 1997), is not supportive of active biological control of metal complexation due to the LMW phytoplankon exometabolites in the mixing zone.